KosinskiLab/pyTME/doc/reference/backends.rst

    MatchingBackend

 Schematically, each backend requires an array implementation, such as the ones provided by ``numpy``, ``pytorch`` or ``mars``.
 This backend should provide array data structures and define operations on it.
 Since the syntax of many backends is already similar to numpy, wrapping them is fairly straightfoward.
-In Addition to array operations, each backend is requried to define a range of template matching specific operations.
+In addition to array operations, each backend is requried to define a range of template matching specific operations.

 With array and template matching specific operations defined, practically any backend can be used to perform template matching with |project|.
 Below is an overview of methods that are required from each backend.